6.1 Request Workflow Controls and Escalation

 IntakeIs the request complete enough to process?Missing patient, requestor, authority, recipient, date range, or purpose

-VerificationIs identity and authority confirmed?Failed identity proofing, expired document, unclear representative authority
+VerificationIs identity and authority confirmed?Failed identity proofing, expired authorization, unclear personal-representative authority

-FulfillmentIs the package accurate and delivered by an approved method?Wrong patient risk, technical failure, unapproved delivery request
+FulfillmentIs the package accurate and sent by an approved method?Wrong-patient risk, technical failure, unapproved delivery request

-Quality checkWas the transaction completed according to policy?Missing verification, mismatched documents, returned mail, rejected electronic transfer
+Quality checkWas the transaction completed per policy?Missing verification, mismatched documents, returned mail, rejected electronic transfer

-Escalation should be designed before the problem happens.
+Escalation must be designed before the problem happens.
 Staff need to know when to involve the privacy officer, HIM director, information security, legal counsel, compliance, risk management, or information technology.
-Without criteria, staff may either over-escalate every minor question or under-escalate serious risk.
-Both patterns can harm performance and compliance.
+Without written criteria, staff either over-escalate every minor question or under-escalate serious risk — both patterns harm service and compliance.
+A worked example: a subpoena arrives demanding an entire chart including HIV and mental-health notes.

-A good workflow also uses queues and status codes.
-Requests should not disappear into personal email boxes or sticky notes.
-Status categories should show pending intake, waiting for clarification, waiting for privacy review, in fulfillment, quality check, released, denied, partially released, cancelled, or escalated.
-These categories support patient service because staff can answer status questions without guessing.
+A good workflow uses queues and status codes so requests never disappear into personal email or sticky notes.
+Status categories should show pending intake, awaiting clarification, awaiting privacy review, in fulfillment, quality check, released, denied, partially released, cancelled, or escalated.
+These categories support patient service because staff can answer status questions without guessing, and they feed the aging report against the 30-day clock.

 Request Workflow Metrics